Man charged with capital murder in shooting death of 2-year-old in Spring

 A day of highs and lows, but I’m definitely happy to provide this update: @HCSOTexas investigators have filed capital murder charges on Cecil Lakey (23 yoa) in connection with the shooting death of Ivory West Jr (2 yoa).
 West, his father and a family friend were shot on the pic.twitter.com/Cer4zjrKqN— Ed Gonzalez (@SheriffEd_HCSO) April 16, 2020

-Deputies said Ivory's 38-year-old father and his friend were standing by the garage bay door, close to the parking lot when someone started shooting in the garage.
+West was with his father and a family friend inside their garage at the Trailing Vine Place apartments on Trailing Vine Road off Aldine Westfield Road.

 The father was shot nearly 10 times, according to deputies.
-The friend was shot once in the foot, and Ivory was pronounced dead at the scene.
+The friend was shot once in the foot, and the 2-year-old was pronounced dead at the scene.
+A second suspect is still at large.
+Investigators believe robbery was the motive.

-Lakey is currently in jail facing a capital murder charge for a separate incident that took place on March 9, 2019.
+"What about your kids?
+What if it was your child?"
+Ivory's mother, Dorothy Harris, responded when asked what she would say to Lakey.
+"He needs to stay in there (jail).
+I don't feel no sympathy for him."

+Harris says she is haunted by the day her son was killed and she was relieved to hear about the charges.

 SEE MORE: